EME193 Phase Locked Loop Kit

 The PLL produces close in phase noise that is comparable to most other PLL products on the market.
 A higher low phase noise 100MHz frequency reference will produce a much lower PLL phase noise compared to the onboard 10MHz reference.
 Mini-Kits has chosen a 10MHz Connor Winfield DV75C-010.0M 0.28ppm TCXO for the best stability and phase noise

 1/ EME193 Rev2.0 boards have a mistake with a short under the output pin of the 78M09 regulator to the top of the board to C1 10uF +ve connection.
-This should alread have been drilled out to clear a possible short in Kits supplied.
+This should already have been drilled out to clear a possible short in Kits supplied.

 The pictures below are a final revision so should be carefully followed in construction.
 Probably the only really difficult part is the fitting of the LMX2541 chip.
 The LMX chips are very fragile with regards to over voltage, so and accidental shorting of the circuitry or failure of the 3.3 volt regulator will destroy the chip.
 It is very important that the Kit construction notes are followed very carefully with regards to initial testing of the 3.3v regulator before increasing the voltage to the board.
 BUY THIS PRODUCT